hyperquack/exposed/README.md

 # Exposed ("Client")

-Exposed is a Continuous Threat Exposure alert system that helps secure your attack surface.
+Exposed is a Continuous Threat Exposure alert system that alerts when your attack surface changes.

 ## Usage